JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 # <a name="RichEdit_GetHyphenateInfo"></a>RichEdit_GetHyphenateInfo

-Gets information about hyphenation for a Microsoft Rich Edit control.
+Retrieves information about hyphenation for a Microsoft Rich Edit control.

 ```
 SUB RichEdit_GetHyphenateInfo (BYVAL hRichEdit AS HWND, BYVAL lphi AS HYPHENATEINFO PTR)